majidsaberi/StructuralBalanceDynamics/README.md

 | +−+ | two positive, one negative | Imbalanced |
 | −−− | all negative | Imbalanced |

-This framework provides a dynamic approach for testing whether **balanced triads persist longer** than **imbalanced ones** —  an empirical test of a central prediction of Structural Balance Theory.
+This framework provides a dynamic approach for testing whether **balanced triads persist longer** than **imbalanced ones**,  an empirical test of a central prediction of Structural Balance Theory.

 ---